Last Updated: May 14, 2018

-Researchers from King’s College London have made a discovery that they say could lead to a blood test that would allow Alzheimer’s disease to be diagnosed and treated before symptoms occur.
-Learn more about this study and what it means for the future of Alzheimer’s treatments.
+Researchers from King’s College London believe a blood test would allow Alzheimer’s disease to be diagnosed and treated before symptoms occur.

 The study involved 1,100 participants and found that 10 of the 26 proteins associated with Alzheimer’s indicated the progression of mild cognitive impairment to the onset of the disease.
 Previous studies have shown that one in ten people who have mild cognitive impairment eventually go on to develop Alzheimer’s.